UGA Specific Information for Data Science

 FREQUENTLY ASKED QUESTIONS

 Are internships important?
 Internships are great tools to help you achieve your goals for full-time employment.
-Data Science students typically complete an internship the summer before their final year, but you are welcome to search for an internship earlier if you would like.
+Computer Science students typically complete an internship the summer before their final year, but you are welcome to search for an internship earlier if you would like.
 While they are excellent tools, they are not prerequisites for the workforce.
 You can demonstrate your skills and experiences through other mediums, like class and/or independent projects, part-time jobs, student leadership, and more.

 How can I meet with my career consultant for a one-on-one appointment?
 You can schedule an appointment with your career consultant by calling 706-254-3375 or logging in to Handshake.
 On Handshake, click on "Career Center" and then "Appointments."